sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1000 - nlp-table.md

     }
   ],
   "computed_fields": [
-    /* for cleaner output, zip each table into an array of rows objects */ {
+    /* optional: for cleaner output, zip each table into an array of rows objects */ {
       "id": "zipped_insured_vehicles",
       "method": {